Frequently Asked Questions (FAQ) About Plague

 Yes.
 To prevent a high risk of death, antibiotics should be given within 24 hours of the first symptoms.
 Several types of antibiotics are effective for curing the disease and for preventing it.
 Available oral medications are a tetracycline (such as doxycycline) or a fluoroquinolone (such as ciprofloxacin).
 For injection or intravenous use, streptomycin or gentamicin antibiotics are used.
 Early in the response to a bioterrorism attack, these drugs would be tested to determine which is most effective against the particular weapon that was used.

-enough medication be available in the event of a bioterrorism attack
+Would enough medication be available in the event of a bioterrorism attack involving pneumonic plague?

 National and state public health officials have large supplies of drugs needed in the event of a bioterrorism attack.
 These supplies can be sent anywhere in the United States within 12 hours.

-should someone do if they suspect they or others have been exposed
+What should someone do if they suspect they or others have been exposed to plague?

 Get immediate medical attention: To prevent illness, a person who has been exposed to pneumonic plague must receive antibiotic treatment without delay.
 If an exposed person becomes ill, antibiotics must be administered within 24 hours of their first symptoms to reduce the risk of death.
 Notify authorities: Immediately notify local or state health departments so they can begin to investigate and control the problem right away.
 If bioterrorism is suspected, the health departments will notify the CDC, FBI, and other appropriate authorities.